 I am a contemporary, conceptual photographer living in Napa, California, one of those amazingly lucky people who discovered their heart’s desire at the age of five, when I received a Kodak Brownie camera for my birthday.
 I grew up in New York, and had the benefit of living in the country, surrounded by trees, frogs and ponds; while also spending most of my teenage years traveling to New York City to learn about the history of art from museums and the reality of art from the streets.

 I received my Bachelor of Arts degree from Humboldt State University, in Arcata, California, where I specialized in fine art photography.
 I continued my education at the State University of New York at Stony Brook where I received my teaching certification in Art Education.
 I have thoroughly enjoyed teaching photography and helping to expand the vision of my students in New York and California.

-I am an ardent advocate for arts education for children, believing intensely that a fully realized adult must be educated in the art of creativity.
-Towards this end, I have served on the Board of Arts Council Napa Valley for the past three years, and have recently been elected Chair.
-My agenda is to continue to forward the exposure and acceptance of all forms of artistic expression to local, national and international communities.
+I am a fervent advocate for arts education, believing that to fully understand our world, children must be educated in the art of creativity.
+Towards this end, I have served on the Board of Arts Council Napa Valley for the six years.
+During my tenure as Chair, a comprehensive, sequential, K-12 Arts Program was implemented in the Napa Valley Unified School District with the support and funding from influential local, state and national stakeholders.
+My agenda is to continue to support the exposure and acceptance of all forms of artistic expression among local, national and international communities.